 When you’re ready to plan Thanksgiving dinner, don’t forget about these delicious sides:

-Sweet Potato Casserole with pecan topping is the perfect holiday side dish.
-This recipe is so easy and healthy, simply combine puréed sweet potatoes with butter, maple syrup, and cinnamon and top it with a crunchy and sweet pecan crumble.
+This Sweet Potato Casserole with Pecans is a Thanksgiving favorite that has been tested and tweaked into pure potato perfection!
+It's so easy to make by simply combining puréed sweet potatoes with butter, maple syrup, and cinnamon and then topping with a crunchy and sweet pecan crumble.

 Ingredients